160 Table-ology: Thanksgiving and Transformation, Part 3

 We pray with thanksgiving in our hearts, Father, Son and Holy Spirit, for the gift of your holy Word.
 It is life and it is truth.
 Open our hearts, our minds and our eyes to experience abundant life as we seek your holy truth.
 We long for your presence and we desire to live in your image.
 Transform us from the inside out, for your glory, for our abundance and for the sake of others.

-- Find recommended resources for seeking God through the disciplines of Scripture in the Table-ology Further Reading book list here.
+- Find recommended resources for understanding and practicing the presence of God through spiritual disciplines in the Table-ology Further Reading book list here.